Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies: Sampling algorithm details

-Of course, building an algorithm for such high-dimensional problem is non-trivial. \citet{Girolami2011} showed that of all possible strategies, their Riemann Manifold Hamiltonian Monte Carlo (RMHMC) sampler is the computationally most efficient for LGCPs in a 2D setting.
-Unfortunately, application in this problem (3D setting) is prohibitive as it would require the inversion of a huge $V\times V$ matrix.
-Therefore, we choose to use the standard Hamiltonian Monte Carlo \citep[HMC]{Duane1987,Neal2011} algorithm which \citet{Girolami2011} found to be the second most efficient.
+Sampling from the full conditional of $\boldsymbol{\theta}^\ast$ given $\boldsymbol{\alpha}$ is challenging due to its dimensionality. \citet{Girolami2011} showed that of all possible strategies, their Riemann manifold Hamiltonian Monte Carlo (RMHMC) sampler is the computationally most efficient for LGCPs in a 2D setting.
+Unfortunately, application in this problem (3D setting) is prohibitive as it would require the inversion of a huge $V\times V$ tensor matrix.
+Alternatives to RMHMC include the MALA and the standard Hamiltonian Monte Carlo \citep[HMC]{Duane1987,Neal2011} algorithms.
+We choose to use HMC because \citet{Girolami2011} found that it is more efficient compared MALA in a 2D setting.
+This finding was confirmed in our preliminary 2D simulation studies with synthetic CBMA data, where HMC outperformed MALA in terms of computational efficiency (mixing/running-time tradeoff).

-HMC initially appeared in the physics literature by \citet{Duane1987} under the name \textit{Hybrid Monte Carlo}, and later emerged into statistics literature by \citet{Neal2011}.
+HMC initially appeared in the physics literature by \citet{Duane1987} under the name \textit{hybrid Monte Carlo}, and later emerged into statistics literature by \citet{Neal2011}.
 HMC emulates the evolution of a particle system which is characterised by its position ($\mathbf{q}$) and momentum ($\mathbf{p}$) over time.
-In our case, $\mathbf{q}$ will be the parameter vector of interest $\boldsymbol\theta$ and $\mathbf{p}$ will be introduced artificially from a $\mathcal{N}_d(0,\mathbf{M})$ distribution, with $d$ being the dimensionality of the problem and $\mathbf{M}$ the mass matrix.
+In our case, $\mathbf{q}$ will be the parameter vector of interest $\boldsymbol{\theta}^\ast$, and $\mathbf{p}$ will be introduced artificially from a $\mathcal{N}_d(0,\mathbf{M})$ distribution, with $d$ being the dimensionality of the problem and $\mathbf{M}$ the mass matrix.
 The dynamics of the system are described by a set of differential equations, known as Hamilton's equations.

-HMC alternates between moves for the position vector $\boldsymbol\theta$ and the momentum vector $\mathbf{p}$ based on Hamilton's equations.
+HMC alternates between moves for the position vector $\boldsymbol\theta^\ast$ and the momentum vector $\mathbf{p}$ based on Hamilton's equations.
 If the solutions of the equations can be found analytically then moves will be deterministic; if not, numerical integration is required and an acceptance/rejection step must be performed to account for integration error.
 Integration is done in fictitious time $\epsilon L$, where $\epsilon$ is the \textit{stepsize} and $L$ is the \textit{number of steps}.
-Typically the \textit{leapfrog integrator} is employed, which for $L=1$ and starting at time $t$ is performed as \citep{Neal2011}:
+Typically the \textit{leapfrog integrator} is employed, which for $L=1$ and starting at time $t$ is performed as \citep{Neal2011}